Analogy and Analogical Reasoning

 - No-essential-difference condition.
 The essential properties and causal relations of the source domain must not have been shown to be part of the negative analogy.

 For Hesse, an acceptable analogical argument must include “observable similarities” between domains, which she refers to as material analogy.
 Material analogy is contrasted with formal analogy.
 Two domains are formally analogous if both are “interpretations of the same formal theory” (1966: 68).
-Nomic isomorphism (see §1) is a special case where what is involved is a physical theory: heat and fluid flow exhibit formal analogy because the relevant physical laws have a common mathematical form.
+Nomic isomorphism (Hempel 1965) is a special case in which the physical laws governing two systems have identical mathematical form.
+Heat and fluid flow exhibit nomic isomorphism.
 A second example is the analogy between the flow of electric current in a wire and fluid in a pipe.
-Ohm's law
+Ohm’s law

 states that voltage difference along a wire equals current times a constant resistance.
 This has the same mathematical form as Poiseuille’s law (for ideal fluids):